RiiConnect24/Wii-Guide/_pages/Homebrew-Launcher-(Soundhax).md

 3. Copy the otherapp payload to the root of your SD card and rename it to `otherapp.bin`
 4. Reinsert your SD card into your 3DS
 5. Launch Nintendo 3DS Sound
+6. Go through all of the bird tips, then close the app normally and reopen it
+  + Launching SoundHax immediately would cause these tips to appear on every launch of the Nintendo 3DS Sound until this is done
 6. Play the SoundHax `.m4a`
 7. Your console should load the homebrew menu